Gogoku7/SmashWiiUDoublesOverlayStep2/README.md

 ![alt img](https://imgur.com/lzkitZe.png)

-You can doublecheck whether the application works now by checking if all of the following files exist in "\SmashWiiUOverlayManager\SmashWiiUOverlayManager\bin\ {Debug/Release} \Files\css":
+You can doublecheck whether the application works now by checking if all of the following files exist in "\SmashWiiUDoublesOverlayManager\SmashWiiUDoublesOverlayManager\bin\ {Debug/Release} \Files\css":
 - team1NameText.css
 - team1player1Character.css
 - team1player1Port.css